 The Ottawa County Barn Quilt Trail

-The Ottawa County 4-H Program and the Greater Port Clinton Area Arts Council have teamed up to create the Ottawa County Barn Quilt Trail.
-Barn quilts are painted quilt squares fashioned on boards and mounted on a barn or other building.
-Unlike cloth quilts that are made up of a series of squares, a barn quilt is almost always a single square.
-Today, barn quilt trails can be found in over 200 communities in 47 states.
-The seed for this project was planted by beloved former 4-H Educator Kathy Booher; today, Ottawa County has over 25 barn quilts with more being added all the time!
+The Ottawa County 4-H Program and the Greater Port Clinton Area Arts Council have teamed up to create the Ottawa County Barn Quilt Trail which began in 2012.
+Barn quilts are 8’x8’ painted quilt patterns fashioned on boards and mounted on a barn or other building.
+Unlike cloth quilts that are made up of a series of squares, a barn quilt is generally a single square.
+Today, barn quilt trails can be found in at least 44 Ohio counties and in more than 200 communities in 47 states.
+The seed for this project was planted by beloved former 4-H Educator Kathy Booher.
+Today, Ottawa County has 32 barn quilts with at least one in each of Ottawa County’s 12 townships!

 Follow the Ottawa County Barn Quilt Trail on Facebook

-Read this awesome article from the Beacon about recent additions to the Barn Quilt Trail! https://www.thebeacon.net/barn-quilt-trail-blossoms-around-ottawa-county/
+Read this awesome January 2021 article from the Beacon a quilt added to the Barn Quilt Trail! https://www.thebeacon.net/barn-quilt-trail-blossoms-around-ottawa-county/

 Want to add a barn quilt to your barn or learn more about the project?
 Contact Marcia Jess at dmjess75@gmail.com